CSCI-5619-Fall-2020/Lecture-19/README.md

 ## Topics

-1. TBD
+1. 2D vs 3D graphical user interfaces
+2. Adding a static text tooltip to the controller
+3. Creating a button in 3D space
+4. Using panels to layout more complex GUIs

 ## Participation Exercise

 There is no participation exercise for this lecture.
+Instead, check Canvas for the Quiz, which is due on at 10pm CST on Tuesday, November 17.

 ## License